amanojha258/Web-Scraping-Cookie-Handler/README.md

 # Web-Scraping-Cookie-Handler
 This Python script provides functionality to handle cookie acceptances during web scraping using Pyppeteer and asyncio.
-It generates and clicks on the accept cookie button based on the provided or stored XPath.
+It clicks on the accept cookie button based on the provided/stored XPath or dynamically generated XPath(if stored not provided).

 ## Usefulness